niihelium/kantele/README.md

+# Kantele

+Simple quantum circut simulator written in Python.

+Convention used in this project - big endian.

+a --------- <br>
+b --------- <br>

+Resulting statevector is: | a b >

 ## Running

 To run example project first you need to make sure to install [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/install.html) (or virtualenv manager of your choice).